 \subsection{Band structure and hopping integrals for the theoretically determined lattice structure}

 In Fig.~\ref{fig3}, we plot the band structure of the three substrate cases.
 The mean position of the $d_{3z^2-r^2}$ bonding band is lower for substrates with smaller in-plane lattice constant $a$.
 Especially, the top of the bonding band around the $\Gamma$ point (corresponding to the X point in the unfolded Brillouin zone) is above the Fermi level for the LSAT and LAO cases, while it is below for the SLAO case.
-This difference can be explained by two tight-binding parameters: the interlayer hopping integral $t_{\perp}$ of the $d_{3z^2-r^2}$ orbitals and the level offset $\Delta E=E_{x^2-y^2}-E_{3z^2-r^2}$, where $E_{x^2-y^2}$ ($E_{3z^2-r^2}$) is the onsite energy of the $d_{x^2-y^2}$ ($d_{3z^2-r^2}$) orbital.
+This difference can be explained by two tight-binding parameters: the interlayer hopping integral $t_{\perp}$ of the $d_{3z^2-r^2}$ orbitals and the level offset $\Delta E=E_{x^2-y^2}-E_{3z^2-r^2}$, where $E_{x^2-y^2}$ ($E_{3z^2-r^2}$) is the onsite energy, defined as the onsite and orbital-diagonal component of hopping integral, of the $d_{x^2-y^2}$ ($d_{3z^2-r^2}$) orbital.
 As explained in Ref.~\cite{sakakibarala327}, the increase of $|t_\perp|$ and $\Delta E$ results in a downward shift of the bonding band of the $d_{3z^2-r^2}$ orbital.
 These parameters increase for smaller lattice constant $a$ as displayed in Fig.~\ref{fig4}, and thus occurs the downward shift of the $d_{3z^2-r^2}$ bonding band relative to the $d_{x^2-y^2}$ bands.
-Enhancement of $\Delta E$ for smaller $a$ can be understood intuitively because higher apical oxygen height $h_{\rm outer}$ enhances crystal field splitting (Fig.~\ref{fig2}(c) and the inset).
+Enhancement of $\Delta E$ for smaller $a$ (Fig.~\ref{fig2}(c) and the inset) can be understood intuitively because higher apical oxygen height $h_{\rm outer}$ enhances crystal field splitting between the $d_{3z^2-r^2}$ and $d_{x^2-y^2}$ orbitals, the former of which is mainly repulsed by the apical oxygen.
 On the other hand, the increase of $|t_{\perp}|$ for smaller $a$ seemingly contradicts with the increase of $h_{\rm inner}$.
 In fact, the increase of $|t_{\perp}|$ can be considered as consistent with the increase of the bond angle $\alpha$ because $t_\perp$ is correlated with the strength of the $\sigma$ bonding between the Ni-$d_{3z^2-r^2}$ and the O-$p_z$ orbitals.
 The present results indicate that $t_{\perp}$ is more governed by the bond angle $\alpha$ than the apical oxygen height $h_{\rm inner}$ as far as the dependence on the in-plane lattice constant is concerned.